rbrandt88/Carver-Edison/README.md

 ## How to query

-Send a post requests to the endpoint: http://localhost:6001/api/get-properties-sold
+Send a post request to the endpoint: http://localhost:6001/api/get-properties-sold

-Example post json:
+Example post request json:

 	{ "low": "0", "high": "1000000000" }